-Diverse, sustained and mentored work experiences can also provide opportunities to develop your skills.
+Getting involved in initiatives related to your usual tasks and engaging in rich interactions can also provide opportunities to develop your skills.

 It is important that CPAs have the necessary tools to face the changes brought about by the digital economy.
 There are many constraints: the importance of core competencies in accounting, the complexity and depth of peripheral competencies, and limited time and resources (training and course availability).

 To stay relevant as a professional, you will be required to learn, unlearn and relearn very quickly.